The Temptation (and the perils) of Spamdex

 10 warning signs that your “SEO Expert” is about to get your website banned.

 I deployed search engine tactics designed to manipulate search results ranking.
 I spammed the indexes with garbage content like a boss.
 I tried just about any form of black-hat SEO I could conjure up and sneak into my website.
 And I was pretty successful—for a while.
 This website once ranked in the top 100,000 in the Alexa ranking schema.
 But that was back in 1999.
 I’ve long since reformed—focused now on other activities that I have found more productive.

 Another disclosure: this domain—heavypen.com—is hampered by my past sins.
 There are too many “bad links” in the link list to allow it to rise to its full potential.
 At last count, there are 1,700 bad links associated with it and it’ll take a while (and some investment) before I will be able to “disavow” all of them.
 Lately, I’ve been busy with other things, so it looks like Google, Bing, and Yahoo will keep poor old Heavypen in the basement until I do.
 But, I’m still in business and still generating about one new prospect per week—which goes to show you that websites have long since ceased to function as ‘destinations’ for business.

-- Link farming - pages that point to "magnet" sites (e.g., Wikipedia).
+- Link farming – another oldie.
+Pages that point to a variety of unrelated sites.

-- Link networking - massive linking between unrelated sites using keywords to simulate relevance.
+- Link networking – massive linking between unrelated sites using keywords to simulate relevance.

 - Keyword stacks – dozens of keywords ‘stacked’ on the lead paragraphs on multiple pages.
 Includes excessive use of metatagging.
 This is pure, unadulterated spamdexing that probably will not get you banned, but any page with this feature will likely get delisted.

-- Duplicated text pages - e.g., for location pages; adding city names to page titles, headlines, and text.
+- Duplicated location pages – e.g., for location pages; adding city names to page titles, headlines, and text.

 - Article “spinning” – one article with dozens of iterations – shocking how many people still think that this works.